5 Minute Read

 Save Without the Sacrifice

-Now, I’m not saying you should invest $300 a month for the next five years and call it a day.
-That’s not okay, either!
 To get the kind of retirement we all dream of, you need to consistently put away 15% of your gross income.
-But for right now, let’s just focus on that first $300.
-Where can you find $300 a month in your budget to get started on your nest egg?
+Where can you find $300 a month in your budget to add to your nest egg?

 Your first thought might be to slash your restaurant or entertainment budget or to get a second job.
 Obviously, if you’re overspending in those areas, cutting back is a wise choice.
 And extra income from a side job makes reaching any financial goal much easier.